 If you opt out you may register your child for bussing at a later date, however, please note that it may take longer than normal to process new registrations due to enhanced safety protocols.

-Your child’s bus number and pick up/drop off times will be available through the NWOSSC Parent Portal by the last week of August.
+Your child’s bus number and pick up/drop off times are available through the NWOSSC Parent Portal.
 You will need to sign up for the Parent Portal using your child’s Ontario Education Number (OEN) which can be found on their report card.

 To support the return to school 5 days a week school buses will operate at, or close to, regular capacity in accordance with the Ministry of Education Guide to Reopening Ontario’s Schools.
 Regular capacity for school bus seating is up to three students per seat for Kindergarten to Grade 6, and two students per seat for Grades 7-12.